Building the go-to destination for kids shows, games, and so much more

 Retention

-Measuring our daily and weekly active users and how often kids came back.
+Measuring our daily active users and how often kids came back

 Success Rates